mulka/ploverwiki/Troubleshooting:-Common-Issues.md

 ## Linux dynamic keyboard layout switching is not working

 * Plover does not handle dynamic keyboard layout switching: see [bug #298](https://github.com/openstenoproject/plover/issues/298)

+# Plover does not recognize up my machine

+[[Note]] Initially, Plover is set up to use your computer keyboard as a steno machine.
+If you have a steno machine, you'll need to configure Plover to look for your machine.
+See the Supported Hardware page for configuration instructions specific to your machine.

+1. Check your keyboard or steno machine is plugged into your computer.
+1. On the Plover control panel, check if it states the machine is connected or disconnected.
+  1. Press the reconnect button (to the right of "connected" or "disconnected").